andfinally/andfinally.github.io/_posts/2013-08-01-metro-responsive-swipe.md

 ### Responsive content

 In an ideal world websites would tailor their content to the available bandwidth.
 But measuring the device's screen width seemed a more practical way to go.
 It would enable us to make a reasonable guess at a device's capabilities.
 It made sense to tailor our content to the same breakpoints we used in our media queries.
-We set them at 480, 768 and 1024, corresponding to the notional widths of a landscape iPhone, portrait iPad and desktop screen.
+Stephan set them at 480, 768 and 1024, corresponding to the notional widths of a landscape iPhone, portrait iPad and desktop screen.

 <img src="/assets/2013/08/widths.png" class="content-img">